Teach and live in a small community in the Colorado Rockies.

 The Outdoor Educator Experience

-In each outdoor Discovery Group session, instructors plan and implement lessons as they lead student groups on an activity-based learning experience, focusing on the natural environment and the history and science of various groups of people who lived before us.
+In each outdoor Discovery Group session, instructors plan and implement lessons as they lead student groups on an activity-based learning experience, focusing on the natural environment and the history and science of those who lived on this land before us.
 Role-playing, group initiatives, experiential learning, and scientific experimentation form the framework of our program.

 Instructors lead an evening program after dinner each night.
 At the Interbarn, instructors, with the help of High School Leaders, teach students about a variety of topics utilizing our hands-on interpretive learning stations.
 The Folk Dance is a chance for students to enjoy themselves at the end of the day.
 Dances are taught and led by the High Trails Staff, and provide a chance to showcase creativity and the freedom to be ridiculous.